xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 # Apple’s privacy manifest policy requirements
-Apple is introducing a privacy policy for including [privacy manifest files][PrivacyManifestFiles] in new and updated applications targeted for iOS, iPadOS, and tvOS platforms on the App Store.
+Apple is introducing new privacy policies that affect .NET applications targeting macOS, Mac Catalyst, iOS, iPadOS, and tvOS platforms on the App Stores.
+The policies affect how app developers are expected to disclose how they use any data collected from a users device and why certain APIs are being used.
+Developers will provide the details for these in a [privacy manifest file][PrivacyManifestFiles] that is included in the application bundle.

+The [data collection](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests) policies require you to declare the types of data that you collect and describe the data in a [privacy manifest files][PrivacyManifestFiles].
+Apart from how to properly include the [privacy manifest files][PrivacyManifestFiles] in your .NET project, this document does not go into any detail on the data collection settings.
+The Apple documentation should be sufficient for declaring how your App or framework uses data it collects from users.

+The [Required Reason APIs][RequiredReasonAPI] policy forces app developers to identify certain categories of APIs that their app, or frameworks use and to provide a reason for their use.
+This information is provided in a [privacy manifest files][PrivacyManifestFiles] along with the data collection information.
+This document will provide .NET application developers the information needed to provide a `PrivacyInfo.xcprivacy` file with thier .NET applications with the proper  policy settings to pass the [Required Reason APIs][RequiredReasonAPI] checks when submitting to the Apple App Stores.

-The privacy manifest file (`PrivacyInfo.xcprivacy`) lists the [types of data](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests) your .NET MAUI applications, or any third-party SDKs and packages collect, and the reasons for using certain [Required Reason APIs][RequiredReasonAPI] categories.
+The privacy manifest file (`PrivacyInfo.xcprivacy`) lists the [types of data](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests) your .NET MAUI application, or any third-party SDKs and packages collect, and the reasons for using certain [Required Reason APIs][RequiredReasonAPI] categories.

 **Important:** If the use of the [Required Reason APIs][RequiredReasonAPI] by you or third-party SDKs isn’t declared in the privacy manifest, your application might be rejected by the App Store.
 For more information, visit Apple’s documentation on [Required Reasons APIs][RequiredReasonAPI].